When you can’t find the results you want in the search, go through this list of common problems:

 Solution: Remove the word from the stopword list at Settings > Relevanssi > Stopwords.
 Rebuild the index afterwards.

-Is the post indexed right?
+Is the post indexed correctly?

 Look at the post you expect to find with the Relevanssi debugger at Settings > Relevanssi > Debugging.
 Does the word appear there?